agorapulse/grails-coveralls/README.md

   - ./grailsw coveralls --token=$COVERALLS_REPO_TOKEN
 ```

+## Configuring Coveralls

+Source code is not stored or Coveralls, but you can access coverage detail for each files.
+In order to do that, you'll just need to update source root path settings on Coverrals to remove Travis local path (e.g.: `/home/travis/build/github-username/github-project-name`).

 # Latest releases

+* 2014-06-16 **V0.1.3** : Grails version requirement downgraded to 2.1.*
 * 2014-05-26 **V0.1.2** : Fix source directories detection
 * 2014-05-21 **V0.1.1** : Plugin descriptor + README update
 * 2014-05-21 **V0.1** : Initial release